Overview

 Lee, Sangsoo, and Jaesung Choi.
 2023.
 "Gendered trends and patterns of attitudes toward remarriage among the divorced in South Korea."
 Population Research and Policy Review 42(1): 11. [link]

 Lee, Sangsoo, and Myoung-Jin Lee.
-Revise & Resubmit.
-"Religious homogamy and marital satisfaction in South Korea: Exploring variations across religious groups"
+2023.
+"Religious homogamy and marital satisfaction in South Korea: Exploring variations across religious groups."
+Journal for the Scientific Study of Religion 62(3): 672-693. [link]

 Unequal life chances and lives of children